JasonHaley/develop-rag-app-sk-ef-azure-sql-db/part1-2.md

 git clone https://github.com/JasonHaley/develop-rag-app-sk-ef-azure-sql-db.git
 ```

-3. Once the code has downloaded run the following code in order open it in VS Code:
+3. Once the code has downloaded run the following, in order open it in VS Code:

 ```PowerShell
 cd develop-rag-app-sk-ef-azure-sql-db
 code .
 ```

-This should open VS Code with the directory loaded.
+This will open VS Code with the directory loaded.
 Look for the **/src/start** folder.

 ![Start Folder](assets/part1-2-img2.jpg)